What is a Birthmark?

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

-This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Anne Riordan, offering Birthmark treatment to the residents of Wildwood, Missouri.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Anne Riordan and Dr. Rachel Qualley, offering Birthmark Treatment treatment to the residents of Wildwood, Missouri.

 Call (636) 458-8400 or fill out the consult form to request your appointment today.